mintty/mintty/wiki/Tips.md

 if the character is followed by an adjacent single-width space character.

+## Screen text layout and line rendering ##

+### Line reflow ###

+Mintty automatically readjusts auto-wrap line breaking after resize by default.
+(This may however spoil image display.)

+### Bidi support ###

+Mintty support birectional rendering by default, with automatic direction detection (according to the Unicode Bidi algorithm), including support for Arabic joining formatters for Arabic shaping.

+It supports additional ECMA-48 bidi modes and private bidi modes to control switchable bidi behaviour per line and partially per paragraph (i.e. within an auto-wrapped line), as listed in the [[CtrlSeqs]] wiki page.

+Among those features are optional LAM/ALEF single-cell joining and context-related disabling of bidi autodetection to support box layout with right-to-left text, using Unicode Box Drawing characters or DEC line drawing.

 ## Font rendering and geometry ##

 Mintty can make use of advanced Windows font fallback as provided via the Uniscribe API,